 - Talk about feelings and the choices that go with them.
 What can you do with the experiences that you have?
 Let them bring up examples.
 You might ask, “Can you think of a time when you felt ____?
 Then what happened?”

 - Help your child understand that just because one person thinks one way, not all people think this same way.

 - Teach simple skills such as sharing and using kind words and even using your manners such as hi, hello, and goodbye.
 It’s a foundation of you being a human being.
 You can take it to the next level and talk about what it means to be nice.

-- Instill that good choices lead to good consequences.
-Even at a young age, they have a right make your own choices, but they also have to deal with the consequences, and those consequences might impact other people.
+- Instill that good choice lead to good consequences.
+Even at a young age, they have a right to make their own choices, but they also have to deal with the consequences, and those consequences might impact other people.
 You can do this outside of these larger conversations, and you should.
 Use examples like ‘If you don’t wake up and brush your teeth, how do you think the rest of the day is going to go for you?”

 - Replace “Don’t do that” or “Don’t say that,” with try “How do you think this person is going to feel if you do that?”

 - Remember that behavior is a method of communication.
 Children have a difficult time articulating feelings, especially when they have negative feelings like guilt, fear, or embarrassment.
 Learning how to deal with those are the foundations.
 Anger is normal, but how you display it matters.